 Bringing access to excluded communities

-Microsoft works with partners to expand digital skills programs.
-Over 50 percent of the youth served globally through Microsoft partner-funded programs are female, and over 80 percent are from underserved communities.
+Over 50 percent of the youth served globally through Microsoft partner-funded programs are women, and over 80 percent are from communities historically excluded from technology.